CloudNationHQ/terraform-azure-sa/README.md

 # Storage Account

-This terraform module simplifies the process of creating and managing storage accounts on azure with customizable options and features, offering a flexible and powerful solution for managing azure storage through code.
+This terraform module simplifies the process of creating and managing storage accounts on azure with customizable options and features, offering a flexible and powerful solution for managing azure storage through code. *code change to test whether PR template works*

 ## Goals